sainup/E-commerce/backend/README.md

-# e-commerce
+# E-commerce

-Backend system for a simple e-commerce web app.
+Backend system for a  E-Commerce Web App.

-#Known bug
-*PUSH METHOD NOT WORKING THROUGH REST API